Breadcrumb

 Topic Contents

 Summer is a great time for being active.
-Even if you live where it gets hot or humid, there are ways you can stay in shape year-round.
-But make sure to take precautions when you are active outside.
+Even if you live where it gets hot or humid, there are ways you can stay active and stay safe.

 - Stay in the shade when you can.